Haiti

 How is IHP helping?

 Responding quickly in the aftermath of a disaster is critical in minimising loss of life and suffering.
-IHP was able to respond immediately to the Haiti earthquake in August with a shipment of antibiotics and facemasks to support the initial response.
+IHP was able to respond within 14 days following the August 2021 earthquake with a shipment of antibiotics and facemasks to support the initial response.
 At the time of the earthquake, Haiti had only received about 500,000 doses of the COVID-19 vaccine, enough for just 2% of the population.
 Which made face masks a vital supply for this response.
 Since the earthquake, 3.6 million treatments, 48 Essential Health Packs and more than a million facemasks have been sent to Haiti.

 Stories from Haiti